 UPDATE SET Queries in JPA/JPQL

-• Retrieving the entity objects into an EntityManager.
+• Retrieve the entities into an EntityManager.

 This page covers the following topics: